 A work of art that is made by attaching different pieces of materials.

-Foundation - Learning through purposeful play
+Reception - Learning through purposeful play

 Topic - All about me - Carefully sticking pre-cut shapes onto an outline of their name.